 They are very homely, and they feel happiest when surrounded by family and close friends.

-They know how to motivate themselves, and they easily stay motivated because of their high spirits and hard work.
+But they know how to motivate themselves, and they easily stay motivated because of their high spirits and hard work.

 They are usually physically well-built and tough.
 They are trustworthy and honest, and they can be someone who can hold on to your secrets for life.

-Topaz shows pink, yellow, orange, purple and blue tones.
+Topaz shows pink, yellow, orange, purple, and blue tones.
 The purest Topaz gemstone is without color, with a tinge of color attributable to impurities.

 The stone can be made to show certain hues with laboratory treatments to show white, blue, gold, pink, rose, yellow, light green, or drab tones, and transparent or opaque characteristics.